guoquheweilai/FCND-Term1-P3-Control-of-a-3D-Quadrotor-CPP/README.md

 ## Project Description
+- [QuadControl.cpp](./src/QuadControl.cpp): This file contains all of the code for the controller that you will be developing.
+- [QuadControlParams.txt](./config/QuadControlParams.txt): This file contains all your control gains and other desired tuning parameters.
+- [README.md](./README.md): Writeup for this project, including setup, running instructions and project rubric addressing.

 ## Run the project
 To compile and run the project / simulator, simply click on the green play button at the top of the screen.
 When you run the simulator, you should see a single quadcopter, falling down.